sudhir502/sudhir502/README.md

 ## I'm a Electronics and Communication Engineer and a passionate MERN Stack Developer!
 - 👨‍🎓 I'm currently studying at <a href="https://kce.ac.in/" target="_blank">Karpagam College of Engineering</a>, Coimbatore
-- 👨‍💻 I'm currently learning Android App Development 📱 and Data Science 📊
+- 👨‍💻 I'm currently learning Flutter Development 📱 and Data Science 📊
 - 🥅 2020 Goals: To become a Freelancer
 - 🤪 Fun Fact: I convert coffee ☕ into code 📃